Glen or Glenda: Critical reception

 Describing the film as "a half-mad old movie Paramount hasn't so much rescued as disinterred", critic Janet Maslin wrote in a 1981 review of the film in The New York Times that "it's dreadful enough to have a certain comic appeal", that the Lugosi character "presides over the action like some sex change deity", that it is "impassioned [and] incoherent", but noted that "there is plenty of inadvertent humor in Glen or Glenda, with its weirdo homilies, rotten acting and frequent talk of underwear."
 Writing in DVD Talk, critic Ian Jane wrote that "Wood throws in all manner of strange stock footage of Buffalo and bound women alongside clips of Bela Lugosi freaking out", that the film is "so utterly messed up that it borders on arthouse rather than simple b-movie exploitation", but that it "holds up immensely for multiple viewings due to its total incoherence".
 A review by Andrea LeVasseur in AllMovie described the film as a "showcase of Wood's infamous ineptitude", and noted that "the personal stories of two transvestites are spoken with ridiculous dialogue, terrible acting, and interspersed with irrelevant stock footage.
 Every so often, a drug-addicted Bela Lugosi would appear with some strange and pointless narration."

 The critic Leonard Maltin names Glen or Glenda as "possibly the worst movie ever made".
+Maltin further added: "Dizzying hodgepodge of stock footage, demented dream sequences, and heartfelt plea for tolerance linked by campy Lugosi narrating from haunted house."
 Richard Barrios describes Glen or Glenda as "one of the funniest and worst movies ever made".

 Legacy

 In 1980, Wood was posthumously given the accolade of 'Worst Director of All Time' at the Golden Turkey Awards, and a revival of interest in his work followed.
 This led to Glen or Glenda being reissued in 1982.
 This cut included six minutes of additional footage.
 One of the restored scenes features Glen rejecting a pass made to him by a man.
 At this point, the film was reviewed seriously, and reclaimed as a radical work, by Steve Jenkins in the Monthly Film Bulletin.

 In his book Cult Movies 3, Danny Peary suggests this is actually a radical, if ineptly made, film that presents a far more personal story than is contained in films by more well-respected auteurs.

 In 1994, Tim Burton chronicled the troubled production of Glen or Glenda in Ed Wood.
-The film includes re-creations of several key scenes, including Lugosi's narration and Glen's plea for his girlfriend's understanding at the end of the film.
+The film includes re-creations of several key scenes, including Lugosi's narration and Glen's plea for his girlfriend Dolores Fuller's understanding at the end of the film.

-The characters Glen and Glenda in the film Seed of Chucky, the fifth film in the Child's Play series, were named after the film.
+The character Glen in the film Seed of Chucky, the fifth film in the Child's Play series, was named after the film.

-Director David Lynch has named the film as one of his favorites.
+Director David Lynch named the film as one of his favorites.

 The mascot of Plan 9 from Bell Labs, the name of which is a reference to one of Wood's other films, Plan 9 from Outer Space, is a bunny named "Glenda".